nmccloskey/RASCAL/rascal_manual.md

 - If your lab requires thresholds, document them (e.g., ≥0.80 agreement for CU; ICC(2,1) ≥ 0.90 for WC).
 - Use **partition** tiers to silo outputs by site or cohort when needed.
 - The **Streamlit multiselect** mirrors all CLI functions one‑for‑one.
+- Program log messages and in/output files are documented in the automatically generated `logs` directory in the output

 ---